 John Moses Browning designed the .45 ACP in 1904, and it has seen action in WWI, WWII, the Korean War, the Vietnam War, and more.
-Gun enthusiasts favor the .45 ACP thanks to its more cost-effective ammunition, larger bullet diameter, and stopping power.
+Gun enthusiasts favor the .45 ACP because of its more cost-effective ammunition, larger bullet diameter, and stopping power.

 Norma developed the 10mm in 1983 with the help of Lt.
 Col. Jeff Cooper.
 It offers more power, faster velocity, and energy.
 It also boasts a slightly higher magazine capacity, accommodating 1-3 additional rounds, and is commonly available in double-stack magazines.
 Below, we’ll cover bullet specifications such as weight, diameter, and case length.